tracyclee/rescuedogs/diary.md

     Survival analysis, in brief, encompasses a number of models that analyze how long it will take until an event occurs.
 Often, that event is death--hence survival--but can also be used to measure the amount of time until a paved road cracks, until a person finds employment, or until a piece of equipment will wear out.
 In my case, the event is adoption.

     In modeling duration, the data was challenging.
-The API I pulled from contains 141 fields--even being as detailed as describing whether or not the dog is goofy--but were largely riddled with null values.
-Even more painful is that for me to model duration, I needed clear start and end dates for the dogs, which were usually null.
-After manually examining all fields and pulling all data through multiple EC2 instances, I was left with about 150,000 usable records with definite durations.
+I

     *show survival curve*